declancm/git-scripts/README.md

 ## Instructions:
 Use \<leader\>cp with vim/neovim to:
 - automatically save current file,
-- add any created files to the cache,
+- stage any non-ignored files that have been added to the repository,
 - create a git commit with the current date and time in the message,
-- and then git pushing to the external git repository.
+- git pushing the generated commit to the external git repository.